 book to choose your color for spot color jobs, please realize that Pantone swatch books are split between how a Pantone color will look on an uncoated

 paper and a coated paper.
 Hence the "U" or the "C"

-after the PMS number.
+after the Pantone number.
 Many other factors affect how the colors will

 look on a finished printed piece.
 These variables are found at the beginning